 Basic Accommodation Services are supported by the University and include exam accommodations such as extended time, distraction-free environments or use of personal computing (hardware and/or software) technology as well as adjustments to class attendance expectations, and/or extended time for course assignments.
-Students requiring basic accommodation services are required to register with Student Services.
-Once registered, the staff will work with you to create an Accommodation Plan.
+Students requiring basic accommodation services are required to register with Learning Assistance.
+Once registered, staff will work with you to create an Accommodation Plan.
 Current medial documentation or similar supportive documentation is required.

 Enhanced Accommodation Services (such as Sign Language Interpreters and/or captioning services - CART) are funded through Alberta Student Aid or similar grant programs, often directly to the student.
-Students requiring enhanced accommodation services with unique resource requirements are required to register with Student Services.
-Once registered, the staff will work with you to create an Accommodation Plan.
+Students requiring enhanced accommodation services with unique resource requirements are required to register with Learning Assistance.
+Once registered, staff will work with you to create an Accommodation Plan.
 Current medical or similar supportive documentation is required.